-The Dun & Bradstreet Global Business Risk Report (GBRR) ranks the biggest threats to business based on each risk scenario’s potential impact on companies, assigning a score to each risk.
-The scores from the top ten risks are used to calculate an overall Global Business Impact (GBI) score.
+The Dun & Bradstreet Global Business Risk Report (GBRR) ranks the biggest threats to businesses.
+Based on its potential impact on companies, a score is assigned to each risk scenario.
+The scores from the top 10 risks are used to calculate an overall Global Business Impact (GBI) score.

-Our latest GBI score increased to 315 in Q2 2022, following a marked worsening in the risk environment, indicating that the outlook for doing cross-border business remains challenging.
+Our latest GBI score declined to 306 in Q3 2023, following an overall improvement of the risk environment.
+Although the GBI score is at the lowest level in over a year, it is above the long-term average, indicating that the outlook for doing cross-border business remains challenging.

 Global Business Impact Score

-In Q2 2022, Dun & Bradstreet’s GBI score increased to 315, up from 297 in Q1 2022 but lower than the recent highs of 332 experienced in Q2 and Q3 2020, due to the pandemic taking hold.
-Although the GBI score is below the peak levels seen in 2020, it is above the long-term average of 269.8; businesses operating cross-border continue to face high levels of uncertainty.
+In Q3 2023, Dun & Bradstreet’s GBI score declined to 306, from 317 in Q2 2023 and significantly lower than the 2020 high of 332 recorded due to the effects of the pandemic.
+Although the GBI score is at the lowest level in over a year, it is above the long-term average of 274; businesses with cross-border operations continue to face high levels of uncertainty.

-Our top ten risks are based on the expertise of Dun & Bradstreet’s team of economists, who monitor 132 countries - accounting for over 99% of global GDP.
-They assess the key risk scenarios emanating from their region or pan-regionally.
-The Global Business Impact (GBI score) of each risk scenario is calculated by combining an assessment of: (i) the magnitude of the scenario’s probable effect on the global business operating environment, on a scale of 1 to 5 (where 1 is the smallest impact and 5 is the largest); and (ii) the likelihood of the event/s happening (out of 100).
-The maximum GBI score for each of the ten risk scenarios is 100, and therefore the maximum possible score for the overall GBI is 1000.
-In the report, each risk scenario is categorised into a broad Risk Theme for both the purpose of tracking and ease of presentation.
+Our top 10 risks are based on the expertise of Dun & Bradstreet’s team of economists, who monitor 132 countries worldwide that account for over 99% of global GDP.
+They assess the key risk scenarios emanating from each region or pan-regionally.
+The GBI score of each risk scenario is calculated by combining an assessment of: (i) the magnitude of the scenario’s probable effect on the global business operating environment, on a scale of 1 to 5 (where 1 is the smallest impact and 5 is the largest); and (ii) the likelihood of the event(s) happening (out of 100).
+The maximum GBI score for each of the 10 risk scenarios is 100, so the upper limit for the overall GBI is 1,000.
+In the report, each risk scenario is categorized into a broad 'risk theme' for both the purpose of tracking and ease of presentation.